ECP-WarpX/picsar/INSTALL_PYTHON.md

 - LIBDIR: your library folder containing MPI libraries (e.g /usr/local/Cellar/open-mpi/1.8.6/lib/ for an Homebrew install of open-mpi on MACOSX),

 - LIBS: required libraries for the install.
 With Open-MPI, the compilation of picsar requires the following libraries: -lmpi, -lmpi_usempi, -lmpi_mpifh, -lgomp.
-Depending on your version of open-mpi, you should use -lmpi_usempif08 instead of -lmpi_usempi.
+For open-mpi>1.8.x, you should use -lmpi_usempif08 instead of -lmpi_usempi.

 **4. Compiling and Testing**